grafana/mimir/docs/sources/operating-grafana-mimir/encrypt-data-at-rest.md

 ## AWS S3

-To configure SSE with AWS S3 requires configuration in Grafana Mimir S3 client.
+To configure SSE with AWS S3 requires configuration in the Grafana Mimir S3 client.
+The S3 client is only used when the storage backend is `s3`.
-Grafana Mimir supports the following AWS SSE modes:
+Grafana Mimir supports the following AWS S3 SSE modes:

 - [Server-Side Encryption with Amazon S3-Managed Keys (SSE-S3)](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingServerSideEncryption.html)
 - [Server-Side Encryption with KMS keys Stored in AWS Key Management Service (SSE-KMS)](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingKMSEncryption.html)

-You can configure AWS SSE globally or for specific tenants.
+You can configure AWS S3 SSE globally or for specific tenants.

-### Configure AWS SSE globally
+### Configure AWS S3 SSE globally

 The S3 client used by Grafana Mimir as a storage backend in multiple configuration sections: